ie03-aizu-2019/ie03project-spacea/README.md

   1. Shortest path
   2. optimal road construction to the new points
   3. detecttion
   Use their respective numbers to select them ("q" is exit)

+then

 ------
 ### upgrade